libdither/libdither/research/disp/program-synthesis.md

 Benefits of this approach:
  - **No more annoying benchmarks.** A faster algorithm can be provably faster for a given model.
 (Benchmarks still get used to compare different models of a hardware system, but those benchmarks can be much more sophisticated and account for more confounding factors.)
- - **Faster optimization adoption.** With models and equivalence proofs, optimizations can spread through a public database without a compiler release in between:
+ - **Faster optimization adoption.** With models and equivalence proofs, optimizations can spread through a public codebase and pushed to users without a compiler release in between:
    - Bob finds a new optimization for a certain pattern of expressions.
    - Bob proves it is faster for a well-trusted model of x86_64 CPUs.
    - Bob broadcasts the optimization to everyone.